projectaki/zero-router-hono/README.md

 npm run preview
 ```

+auth codes are visible in docker in the auth service logs.
 ## Production
 ```
 Assuming you have the repo cloned on a VPS.
 You would normally use a webserver like nginx/Caddy to serve the app.